SherylHYX/Scan-flood-Fill/README.md

 ## Scan-flood Fill README

-Explanations can be seen in our paper: file Scan-flood-Fill/56.pdf.
-If you want to use our code, please cite our paper.
+Explanations can be seen in our paper: file Scan-flood-Fill/56.pdf, or https://arxiv.org/abs/1906.03366 If you want to use our code, please cite our paper.
 This paper is submitted and accpeted for CEFRL 2019, a workshop in conjuction with CVPR, in Long Beach, California, United States.

 ### 1 Requirements